NiemaAM/Ghost-Buster-Game/README.md

     updateDisplay();
 }
 ```

+#### 2. Build Buttons
-#### 2. Build a button to Bust the ghost and another one called View.
+Build a button to Bust the ghost and another one called View.
 * Bust the ghost button.
 ```html
 <button class="button" id="bustButton" onclick="bust()" disabled>BUST</button>